payam-int/digikala-task/DESCRIBE.md

 - I used `Symfony Cache` for managing Elasticsearch cache.
 It's easy to change cache adapter.
 I used `predis`.
 - `pagerfanta-bundle` is used to paginate in admin panel and products list.
 - I used `Symfony Console` to make an interface for the needed functions (e.g. add roles to a user, change passwords, set mappings in Elasticsearch and index entities).
-- For handling form creation and submission I used `Symfony forms` and `Symfony Validation` for validating the submitted values.
+- For handling form creation and submission I used `Symfony Forms` and `Symfony Validation` for validating the submitted values.

 ## User Login and Registration
 Controller: